-- 1. Self-defense (see glossary). - Intent or lack of intent at the time the student engaged in the conduct.
+- 1. Self-defense (see glossary). - 2.
+Intent or lack of intent at the time the student engaged in the conduct. - 3.
 The student's disciplinary history. - 4.
 A student who is expelled for an offense that otherwise would have resulted in a D.A.E.P. placement does not have to be placed in a D.A.E.P. in addition to the expulsion.

-If a student has been convicted of continuous sexual abuse of a young child or children or convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault against another student on the same campus, and if the victim's parent or another person with the authority to act on behalf of the victim request that the board transfer the offending student to another campus, the offending student shall be transferred to another campus in the district.
-If there is no other campus in the district serving the grade level of the offending student, the offending student shall be transferred to a D.A.E.P.
+If a student has been convicted of continuous sexual abuse of a young child or children or convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault against another student on the same campus, and if the victim's parent or another person with the authority to act on behalf of the victim request that the board transfer the offending student to another campus, the offending student shall be transferred to another campus in the district serving the grade level of the offending student, the offending student shall be transferred to a D.A.E.P.